 By 1912, Einstein had developed all these ideas into a fairly complete theory of static gravitational fields, that is gravitational fields that do not vary with time and admit well defined spaces.
 The most striking characteristic of the theory was that the intensity of the gravitation field, the gravitational potential, was given by the speed of light.
 So as one moved to different parts of space, the intensity of the gravitational field would vary in concert with the changes in the speed of light.
 As late as 1912, some five years after Minkowski's work, Einstein was loath to use spacetime methods.
-While I have developed the clock slowing and light slowing effects using spacetime diagram, Einstein did not do this.
-His method of analysis was algrebraic.
+While I have developed the clock slowing and light slowing effects using spacetime diagrams, Einstein did not do this.
+His method of analysis was algebraic.
 He represented the processes by equations in which speeds and times appeared as variables.
 He rarely if ever drew diagrams such as given above.

 What Einstein now needed was a way to extend these results to the more general case of gravitational fields that vary with time.
 That, it turned out, required Einstein to move well beyond the mathematics he knew.
 Another thought experiment pointed the way.